fze484/bikesharing/README.md

 # bikesharing
 # Overview/purpose of the statistical analysis:
-The goal of this project is to see whether it would make sense to create a bike-sharing program in the city of Des Moines.The purpose of this analysis is to a bike trip benchmark analysis based on a similar business model operated out of New York City.
+The goal of this project is to see whether it would make sense to create a bike-sharing program in the city of Des Moines.
+The purpose is to create a bike trip benchmark analysis based on a similar business model operated out of New York City.
 Using Tableau, I created a set of visualizations, aggregated as a story, that summarize different aspects of this business.

 # Data location :
-Raw data can be found following this link: https://drive.google.com/drive/folders/1e0X8LM6z_UETeBfeCLL-CNjtcUHuuxuF?usp=sharing
+Due to data size limits on GitHub (no more than 100 MB), raw .csv data has been uploaded to Google Drive and can be found in the following link: https://drive.google.com/drive/folders/1e0X8LM6z_UETeBfeCLL-CNjtcUHuuxuF?usp=sharing

 # Results: